-She may be most often remembered clad in a black gown and diamond tiara for Breakfast at Tiffany's, but Audrey Hepburn's classic style wasn't just reserved for the movies — though her wedding dresses in Funny Face (above) and Roman Holiday are basically fairy tale wedding worthy.
-Hepburn also translated her much sought after fashion sense to her own wedding day looks — all 3 of them.
-Hepburn had two turns as bride, she was married to Mel Ferrer and Andrea Dotti, and one wedding dress that never made it down the aisle.
-The three wedding dresses are classic Audrey.
-Minimal, elegant, and a little bit playful.
+She may be most often remembered clad in a black gown and diamond tiara for Breakfast at Tiffany's, but Audrey Hepburn's classic style wasn't just reserved for the movies—though her wedding dresses in Funny Face (above) and Roman Holiday are basically fairy tale–wedding worthy.
+Hepburn also translated her much sought-after fashion sense to her own wedding day looks—all three of them.
+Hepburn had two turns as bride (she was married to Mel Ferrer and Andrea Dotti), and one wedding dress that never made it down the aisle.
+The three wedding dresses are classic Audrey: minimal, elegant, and a little bit playful.

 The Wedding Dress that Never Was

 Before stepping into the spotlight, Audrey Hepburn was engaged to British businessman James Hanson.
-The couple was engaged for one year before calling off the wedding.
-However, Hepburn had already been fitted for a mid length, boatneck, silk dress, designed by the Rome-based Fontana sisters (she had been filming *Roman Holiday *at the time).
+The couple were engaged for one year before calling off the wedding.
+However, Hepburn had already been fitted for a mid-length, boatneck silk dress, designed by the Rome-based Fontana sisters (the actress had been filming *Roman Holiday *at the time).
 Hepburn asked the Fontana sisters to donate the dress, telling them, "I want my dress to be worn by another girl for her wedding, perhaps someone who couldn't ever afford a dress like mine, the most beautiful, poor Italian girl you can find."
 The dress was worn by Amiable Altobella, who wore it to her farm wedding.
-In 2009, Audrey Hepburn's first wedding gown was sold at auction in London for $23,000 according to Vogue UK.
+In 2009, Audrey Hepburn's first wedding gown was sold at auction in London for $23,000, according to Vogue UK.
 "I have had a happy marriage, so the dress brought me luck," Altobella was quoted as saying in Kerry Taylor Auction's catalog.

 Mel Ferrer, September 25, 1954

-Though the wedding in Burgenstock, Switzerland was positively fairy-tale like, the couple was plagued by infidelity rumors, miscarriages, and a fight for the spotlight.
+Though the wedding in Burgenstock, Switzerland, was positively magical, the couple was plagued by infidelity rumors, miscarriages, and a fight for the spotlight.
 Happily, after many attempts, Hepburn would give birth to her first son, Sean Ferrer, in July 1960.
 The couple would divorce after 14 years in 1968.

 See more:The Best Movie Wedding Dresses